 — Sophie Han Ho, Mosaic 2011

-Sophie was an editorial intern for multiple organizations, an assignment editor for The Washington Post and is a product experience strategist, news for Google.
+Sophie was an editorial intern for multiple organizations, an assignment editor for The Washington Post and a product experience strategist, news for Google.

 “Being able to have professionals look at your work really helps you improve.”